-The program is open to undergraduates at any accredited U.S. college or university, and to those who have earned a B.A. degree within the past year, but are not currently enrolled in graduate school.
-All applicants must have successfully completed at least two college-level courses in art history.
+The program is open to college juniors, seniors, recent graduates, and graduate students.
+All applicants must have successfully completed at least two college-level courses in art history or art education.

-Applications must include all materials listed below.
-Incomplete applications will not be considered.
-Application materials will not be returned.
+Applications must include all materials listed below to be considered.

-· Norton Museum of Art Intern Application – Download here
+Norton Museum of Art Internship Application form: Click here